Why I'm Translating OWASP's Security Standard Into Panjabi — And Why It Matters

 Option 2: GitHub PR Review (For the Git-comfortable)

 Open PR #3254, click "Files changed," and leave inline comments on any file in 5.0/pa-IN/.
+Start with the reviewer-notes briefing — it tells you which chapters are ready, what to look for, and where the open decisions are.

 What Reviewers Should Focus On